Sher-Chowdhury/operator-sdk/doc/user-guide.md

 ##### If 3rd party resource does not have `AddToScheme()` function

-Use the [SchemeBuilder][scheme_builder] package from controller-runtime to initialize a new scheme builder that can be used to register the 3rd party resource with the manager's scheme.
+Use the [SchemeBuilder][scheme_builder] package from controller-runtime to initialize a new scheme builder that can be u nto register the 3rd party resource with the manager's scheme.

 Example of registering `DNSEndpoints` 3rd party resource from `external-dns`: